 Are you licensed in the state of Illinois?

-- To perform home inspections in the State of Illinois, inspectors must have a valid license, with re-licensing every two years.
+- To perform home inspections in the State of Illinois, a home inspection professional must have a valid license.
+Re-licensing must happen every two years.

 - To verify an inspector’s status, go to the Illinois Department of Financial and Professional Regulation .

-How many years have you been in business; number of inspections done?
+How many years have you been in business?
+How many inspections have you done?

-- In addition to these stats, an inspector should be able to provide client and Realtor® references.
+- In addition to these stats, a home inspector should provide client and Realtor® references.

-- Inspectors must complete approved training prior to state licensing.
+- Home inspectors must complete approved training for state licensing.

 May I attend the inspection?

-- The inspector should always encourage you to attend the inspection..
+- A reputable home inspection professional should always encourage you to attend the inspection.
 If he or she does not, consider that a red flag.

-- Never pass up this opportunity to see your prospective home through the eyes of an expert.
+- Never pass up this opportunity to see the home through the eyes of an expert.

 - A detailed inspection should take two to three hours for a typical single-family home.

-- Many factors could lengthen the inspection, but a shorter estimate likely indicates a lack of thoroughness.
+- Many factors could lengthen the inspection.
+But a shorter estimate may be due to a lack of thoroughness.

-What type of report do you provide and when will I get it?
+What type of report do you provide?
+When will I get it?

-- Most inspectors provide their full report electronically within one business day of the inspection.
+- Most home inspection professionals provide their full report electronically within one business day of the inspection.

-- Make sure the inspection and report can be completed within the time frame of your contract.
+- Before signing a contract, make sure the home inspection and report can be completed within the time frame of your contract.

 May I contact you after the inspection with any questions or concerns?

-- A quality independent inspector will be available to answer your post-inspection questions and deal with you directly should any concerns or claims arise.
+- A quality independent home inspector will be available to answer your post-inspection questions.
+He or she should deal with you directly if you have any concerns or claims.